 Figure 1.
 Fit (solid line), with 95% confidence bounds (dashed lines), of the traditional von Bertalanffy growth function to total lengths and ages estimated from spines of Stonecats collected from the Great Chazy River, New York in 2011 and 2012.
 Ages have been adjusted to represent the number of observed annuli on the spine plus the fraction of growth completed in the year the fish were collected.
 Observations are plotted with a semi-transparent color such that darker points represent more observations.

 Figure 2.
 Histogram of times-at-large for Stonecats captured and recaptured from the LaPlatte River, Vermont in 2012-2014.
 Each bar in the histogram is fourteen days wide.
 Note that nine capture-recapture events where the time between capture and recapture was less than seven days are not included.

 Figure 3.
+Histograms of total length of Stonecats captured in the LaPlatte River during May, June, and July of 2012, 2013, and 2014.
+Note that no sampling occurred in May 2012, June 2013, or May 2014.

+Figure 4.
 Annual total length increment versus initial total length for the two locations of this study (Great Chazy and LaPlatte rivers) and for four previous studies (Lake Erie (Gilbert 1953), Wisconsin streams (Paruch 1979), Vermillion River (Carlson 1966), and Ohio streams (Gilbert 1953).
 The LaPlatte River results are shown with 95% bootstrap confidence intervals for the annual increment obtained from parameters in the von Bertalanffy growth function modified by Francis (1988).
 The Great Chazy River results show 95% bootstrap confidence intervals for both the annual increment and the initial total length as predicted from the fit of the traditional von Bertalanffy growth function.